-Beginning November 15, 2021, WWV and WWVH will be broadcasting a test signal on minute 8 of each hour on WWV, and minute 48 on WWVH.
+Since November 15, 2021, WWV and WWVH has been broadcasting a test signal on minute 8 of each hour on WWV, and minute 48 on WWVH.
 This signal has been created to assist in ionospheric research, and is a joint effort of the Ham Radio Citizen Science Investigation (HamSCI) and NIST.
 The signal consists of various tones, chirps, and Gaussian noise bursts.
 The signal may be modified occasionally.
 For more information on HamSCI and the WWV/WWVH project, click here.

 NIST radio station WWV broadcasts time and frequency information 24 hours per day, 7 days per week to millions of listeners worldwide.
 WWV is located near Fort Collins, Colorado, about 100 kilometers north of Denver.
 The broadcast information includes time announcements, standard time intervals, standard frequencies, UT1 time corrections, a BCD time code, and geophysical alerts.